Dear Author, to reduce as much as possible the evaluation time of your article, proceed by following the submission steps as follows:

 • "Fig.1.
 Description of the image.
 Diagnosis, organ or tissue, animal species, case number.
 Histochemical staining method (HE, PAS, etc.) or immunohistochemical (S100, Ki67, Vimentin, etc.)".

 • When describing immunohistochemistry results, use the term "immunolabeling" instead of "staining" or "positive."
 Indicate where "immunolabeling" occurred (nuclear, cytoplasmic, and membranous) and to what extent.
 Finally, the objective lens used in micrographs must be indicated (obj.10x, obj.20x, obj.40x, etc.).
-The figures legend must appear in the main manuscript file after the References.
+Figures legend must appear in the main manuscript file, after the References.

 4. All references cited in the text should be included in the List of References.
 Before submitting the paper, discrepancies have to be corrected by the Author.
 The system ScholarOne blocks automatically if such disparities exist.